How to Use Forecast Function in Excel

 Date forecasting

-In this table, you have data on sales at the end of each month.
-You want to know where you will have a million dollars in sales.
+You have data on sales at the end of each month.
+You want to predict the date when sales will reach $1,000,000.

 Formula is: =FORECAST(B10;C3:C9;B3:B9)